rscherrer/speciome/README.md

 hsymmetry 1
 ecosel 0.6
 allfreq 0.2
+nvertices 30 30 30
 ```

 Parameters that are not provided in the parameter file will take default values.

-Parameters that take multiple values must be supplied as such, with values separated by blanks (e.g. `nvertices 30 30 30`).
+Note that some parameters take multiple values.
+Click [here](docs/PARAMETERS.md) for a list of all parameters.

 We describe the different parameters (and their default value).